 Description

 Red Willow transferware is considerably rarer than its blue counterpart, and a W.T.
-Copeland & Sons example from the late 19th century is a genuinely significant find for the serious collector.
+Copeland and Sons example from the late 19th century is a genuinely significant find for the serious collector, with the warm, deep red tone and detailed chinoiserie composition that make red transfer pieces so striking and sought-after.

 Decorated in a deep red Willow-style design featuring a pagoda landscape, willow tree, bridge, boat and birds within a textured red border, this plate carries the W.T.
-Copeland & Sons mark, placing it in the Stoke-on-Trent Spode/Copeland tradition.
-The warm red tone and detailed chinoiserie composition give it a strong display presence, suited to collectors of Staffordshire transferware, Spode/Copeland ceramics and classic chinoiserie-inspired tableware.
+Copeland and Sons mark, placing it firmly in the Stoke-on-Trent Spode and Copeland tradition.
+The warm red tone and detailed chinoiserie composition give it a strong display presence, suited to collectors of Staffordshire transferware, Spode and Copeland ceramics and classic chinoiserie-inspired tableware.
+W.T.
+Copeland and Sons red transferware from the late 19th century is uncommon in the market, and the quality of the transfer work and the crispness of the Willow-style composition make this a particularly desirable example.
+Red Willow plates of this age and provenance represent a meaningful addition to any serious transferware collection.
+This example is in visible condition as shown in the images.

 - Condition: Visible condition as shown in images